astropy/astropy/docs/coordinates/spectralcoord.rst

 |SpectralCoord| class:

-* You can specify or change the velocity offset or redshift between the observer and the target without actually having to specify the absolute observer and target, but rather specify that you know that there is a velocity diffence of 15km/s along the line of sight, or that you are observing a Galaxy at z=3.2.
+* You can specify or change the velocity offset or redshift between the observer and the target without having to specify the absolute observer and target, but rather specify a velocity difference.
+For example, that you know that there is a velocity diffence of 15km/s along the line of sight, or that you are observing a galaxy at z=3.2.
 This can be useful for quick analysis but will not determine any frame transformations (e.g. from topocentric to barycentric) for you.